macarthur-lab/igv_utils/igv_server/README.md

-Instructions for how to view .bam, .vcf and other files that are on the Broad cluster in IGV on your laptop.
+Instructions for how to view .bam, .vcf and other files on the Broad cluster in an IGV instance running on your laptop.

 SIMPLE SETUP
 ------------